apache/hbase-operator-tools/hbase-hbck2/README.md

    Returns whatever the previous table state was.

  scheduleRecoveries <SERVERNAME>...
-   Schedule ServerCrashProcedure(SCP) for list of RegionServers.
+    -i, --inputFile   take one or more files to read the args from Schedule ServerCrashProcedure(SCP) for list of RegionServers.
 Format server name as '<HOSTNAME>,<PORT>,<STARTCODE>' (See HBase UI/logs).
    Example using RegionServer 'a.example.org,29100,1540348649479':